Vietnam at a glance

 Culinary experts and international media recognized Banh Mi as the must-try dish when coming to Vietnam.
 The Guardian of England ranked Banh Mi in second place in the list of top 10 most delicious and attractive street food in the world.
 This newspaper once wrote: “There is a little known secret that the best sandwich in the world is not in Rome (Italy), Copenhagen (Denmark) or New York City (USA), but on Vietnamese streets.”
 David Farley, a BBC travel and food writer, praised Banh Mi as “the best sandwich in the world.”

 Banh Mi makes of flour, like the Baguette but smaller, with fillings inside.
 Typically, the fillings have grilled pork, Vietnamese sausage, pate, egg, herbs, and cucumbers.

-Banh Mi is sold in almost every street in big and small cities in Vietnam.
+Banh Mi is sold in almost every street in Vietnam.
 Thanks to its simplicity and convenience, Banh Mi has become a familiar breakfast for Vietnamese people.

 3. Goi Cuon